MacroPolo/SuperHubGT/README.md

 Refreshing your web browser once more should now show the graphs being generated!

-Hopefully the above steps have been detailed enough to get you up and running with the SuperHub Graphing Tool, however I will be happy to answer any questions or help out with configuration.
-Please post in the comments below or email <a href="mailto:contact@slashtwentyfour.net">contact@slashtwentyfour.net</a>.

-Lastly, although I have not tested these scripts in a Windows environemnt, I don't think it would take too much time to alter them to work.
+Lastly, although I have not tested these scripts in a Windows environment, I don't think it would take too much time to alter them to work.
 It should also be possible to fairly easily add additional graphs for other parts of the SuperHub UI which you wish to graph.